The Dooleys: Chart success

 In the summer of 1977 (a decade after they were formed) the Dooleys had their first hit with "Think I'm Gonna Fall in Love With You".

 The existing members of the family were joined in early 1979 by the youngest member of the group, Helen (keyboards).
 Subsequent UK hits gave them the record of being the largest family act ever featured on a hit single.

 A string of hits followed with varying degrees of success, and they travelled around Europe and the Far East as one of the busiest live acts around.
 Their chart run came to a peak in 1979 when they scored their two biggest hits: "Wanted" (UK no. 3) and "The Chosen Few" (UK no. 7).
 "Wanted" was also a hit in Japan, where it reached no. 1 for ten weeks, and led to their being entered into the Tokyo Music Festival in 1980.
 They won the "Gold Award" (second place) with the song "Body Language" (a song written by Ben Findon, Mike Myers and Robert Puzey), which also went to no. 1 (for seven weeks).

-Despite the Dooleys' international success, the hits in their homeland started to dry up, though the act were still a major club draw, winning the "Club Mirror Club Acts Award" for Best Group in 1981 and playing major venues such as Birmingham's 'Night Out Theatre Restaurant' The Night Out Theatre Restaurant and Manchester's 'Golden Garter'.
+Despite the Dooleys' international success, the hits in their homeland started to dry up, though the act were still a major club draw, winning the "Club Mirror Club Acts Award" for Best Group in 1981 and playing major venues such as Birmingham's 'Night Out Theatre Restaurant' and Manchester's 'Golden Garter'.
 Shortly after, Anne and Bob started a family which led to them leaving the group.
 Helen also decided to leave at the same time, and the threesome departed for a new life in South Africa.
 Anne was replaced by a former Miss Ireland Universe, Vicki Roe (aka Valerie Roe), while Bob's replacement on bass was Gaz Morgan.
 Prior to their Tokyo Music Festival success, the Dooleys had employed John "Dixie" Taggart as musical director and keyboard player.
 Taggart took over all keyboards duties after Helen's departure.